humanwhocodes/humanwhocodes.com/src/pages/_posts/2007-11-30-the-throttle-function.md

 Using `throttle()` in this way ensures that the code is appropriately throttled.
 It can be tweaked by changing the value of the timeout delay; if you need the function to execute more frequently, change 100 to a smaller number; if you need the function to execute less frequently, change 100 to a larger number.

-I&#8217;ve ended up using this technique, and now this function, more frequently than I thought I would.
+I've ended up using this technique, and now this function, more frequently than I thought I would.
 I hope you find it as useful as I do.